 Yosemite Faculty Association

-The Office Administration Center (OAC) operates in Founders Hall 131 and is considered an open-entry/open-exit environment.
-Many of MJC’s Office Administration courses are offered “open-entry/open-exit” which means students may add a course well into the semester, and the course is complete once all the requirements have been met.
-The Center allows students to choose the hours during the week that are most convenient for them, DAY or EVENING.
-Instructors will work with them on an individual basis.
+The Office Administration Center (OAC) is located in Founders Hall 131.
+This center runs all Open-entry/Open-exit OFADM courses.
+“Open-entry/Open-exit” means students may add a course well into the semester, and the course is complete once all the requirements have been met.

-Group orientations are given for the OAC courses at the beginning of each semester.
-For more information, a list of available courses, and/or the current orientation schedule, please refer to the Office Administration Center open-entry/open-exit website
+Group OAC Orientations are given for the Open-entry/Open-exit OFADM courses at the beginning of each semester.
+For more information regarding the OAC courses and orientations, please go to the Office Administration Center webpage.